A less-glitzy Detroit auto show returns after 3-year absence

 “I think that’s the likely track of the future — more consumer-focused than industry-focused, because the consumers don’t need all the the fanfare,” said Jeff Schuster, president of global forecasting for LMC Automotive, a Detroit-area consulting firm.
 “They can essentially have it look like a showroom.”

 Gone from Detroit’s Huntington Place convention center are the elaborate multi-story displays that cost millions and took months to construct.
 There won’t be any attention-grabbing stunts, like driving cars up steps and through the front doors or an ice rink with figure skaters.
-Though many automakers, including some from Europe and Asia, decided not to attend, area dealers stepped in to provide cars and displays for their brands.
+Though many automakers, including some from Europe and Asia, decided not to attend, area dealers stepped in with displays for their brands.

-“We’re trying to show the whole gamut of mobility,” spokesman Frank Buscemi said.

-Zimmerman said it’s all part of worldwide trend that started about a decade ago and this year forced the cancellation of the auto show in Geneva, Switzerland.
-Other auto shows, too, are shifting toward becoming a place for customers in their region to see and even drive what’s new.
+Zimmerman said the downsizing of auto shows is part of worldwide trend that started about a decade ago and this year forced the cancellation of the auto show in Geneva, Switzerland.
+Other auto shows, too, are shifting their focus to letting customers in their region see and even drive new vehicles.

 Even with the changes, the show still amounts to a major production.
-So much so that President Joe Biden, Transportation Secretary Pete Buttigieg and other cabinet members will attend.
+So much so that President Joe Biden and Transportation Secretary Pete Buttigieg attended.

-Biden, a gearhead who owns a 1967 Chevrolet Corvette Stingray, sat in a high-performance Corvette when he toured the show floor Wednesday.
-He also slowly drove a Cadillac Lyriq electric SUV down an aisle in the convention hall.
+Biden, a gearhead who owns a 1967 Chevrolet Corvette Stingray, sat in a high-performance Corvette Wednesday, and he drove a Cadillac Lyriq electric SUV slowly down an aisle in the convention hall.

-The president is expected to tout his new new climate, tax and healthcare law that offers tax incentives of up to $7,500 toward the purchase of an electric vehicle.
-Whether Biden will get behind the wheel of a snazzy new car, as he has done during past visits to Detroit, remains to be seen.

 Zimmermann agreed that attendance will likely be smaller than the roughly 800,000 the show drew during peak years of the past.
 He said he would be pleased with 500,000 for the 12-day show.
 This year, those who attend outdoor activities alone won’t be counted, which will hold down the total.